kodecocodes/i10t/sirikit/sirikit.markdown

 }
 ```

-Here, you use a method from the simulator to check that the pickup location is in range.
-If not, you fail with the "no service in area" response code.
+Here you use a method from the simulator to check that the pickup location is in range.
+If not, you fail with the “no service in area“ response code.

-You could have performed this check when resolving the pickup location, that's true.
-But then you wouldn't have seen any implementation at all :] You can also use this method to ensure that you had connectivity to your services, so the booking could go ahead.
+Sure, you could have performed this check when resolving the pickup location.
+But then you wouldn’t have seen any implementation at all! :] You can also use this method to ensure that you had connectivity to your services, so the booking could go ahead.
 This method is called just before the confirmation dialog is shown to the user.

-If you now try to book a ride with a pickup location more than 50km away from London, you'll get an error telling you there is no service in the area.
+Try to book a ride with a pickup location more than 50 km away from London, and you’ll receive an error telling you there is no service in the area.

-You've dealt with the first two phases of a Siri interaction - resolution, and confirmation.
+You’ve dealt with the first two phases of a Siri interaction: resolution and confirmation.
 The final phase is where you actually take that intent and convert it into something actionable.

-## You can't handle the truth
+## You can’t handle the truth

 You implemented a handler way back in the first section of the chapter.
 All it did was return a failure code, saying there was no service in the area.
-Now, you're armed with a fully populated intent, so you can perform more useful work.
+Now, you’re armed with a fully populated intent so you can perform more useful work.

 After the user has seen the confirmation dialog and has requested the ride, Siri shows another dialog with the details of the ride that has been booked.
 The details of this dialog will differ between the different intents, but in each case you must supply certain relevant details.
-Each intent actually has its own data model subset, so you need to translate the relevant part of your app's data model to the standardised models used by the intents framework.
+Each intent actually has its own data model subset, so you need to translate the relevant part of your app’s data model to the standardized models used by the Intents framework.

-Switch schemes to the **WenderLoonCore** framework and add a new Swift file to the **Extensions** group.
-Call it **IntentsModels.swift**.
+Switch schemes to the **WenderLoonCore** framework, add a new Swift file to the **Extensions** group and name it **IntentsModels.swift**.
 Replace the contents with the following:

 ```swift
 import Intents